yash150204/Yash_Agrawal/crashboards_international.md

 #### One of our co-founders Yash Agrawal had signed up for an online tutoring service, and there he realised the value individuals can gets from high quality peer-peer learning + having a support network that is comprised of students in themselfs.
 (Expanded on the ((5f24d242-8660-40e0-96c0-466b23e10fdb)) section)
 #### As I said, we had been looking for a way into the startup and entrepreneurial world since the past year, and we wanted to make a monetisable service, fulfilling our own two personal aspirations (1) help the society and (2) build something with little investment and maximum profit. **In our own personal circles we wanted to break the notion that social business, build on the noble foundation of helping society cannot be profitable**
 #### The basic idea of CrashBoards International is to provide (1) pocket-friendly (2) short-duration intense crash courses powered by students and ex-students themselves.
 What are the benefits?
 (1) Actual students have greater connect and knowledge of the course and subject they are teaching as they are the ones who have given the exam.
 No teacher can match that level of intimacy that a student experiences with an exam.
 (2) During the tutoring experience of Yash, he had experienced that teaching is more than just a service.
 It involves more contribution (physical, mental and in terms of time), and once rewarded for this contribution, there is a lot of incentive, purpose and will to teach, serve and contribute to the society.
+### In short, the vision and goal is for CrashBoards International to work towards two potent targets: (1) beneficial, impactful and sustainable peer-to-peer learning and, (2) providing a source of income to students.
 ## **What do we offer**
-### CrashBoards’ business structure offers a paid service for SG$20 per day (IG courses) SG$30 per day (IB courses).
-Modelled around efficiency and flexibility as we teach a short duration, intense crash courses covering the entire breadth of  more than 13 subjects syllabus across two internationally recognised boards, the IGCSE (International general certificate for secondary education) and the IBDP (International Baccalaureate Diploma Programme) is the Unique selling point of our business .
+### CrashBoards’ business structure offers a paid service for SG$20 - 40 per day, per student.
+Modelled around efficiency and flexibility as we teach a short duration, intense crash courses covering the entire breadth of more than 13 subjects syllabus across two internationally recognised boards, the IGCSE (International general certificate for secondary education) and the IBDP (International Baccalaureate Diploma Programme) is the Unique selling point of our business.
 Our sessions would occur in June and December, aimed at students giving their board exams in the next 5-6 months.
+### The IGCSE branch of CrashBoards is inventively named CrashIGCSE, and the IBDP branch of CrashBoards will be CrashBacculureate.
 ### Our business model will facilitate the online collaboration of tutors and students who require a quick revision or guidance to boost their scores in a short span of time during their summer or winter breaks.
 CrashBoards believes that online teaching is highly effective and it particularly focuses on enhancing students' learning ability and critical thinking process.
 ### Duration?
 #### At CrashBoards we understand that every teacher has his/her own style of educating, and it would be waste of talent to push an educator to complete his/her teaching in a set time frame.
 Keeping respect of this very fact, the duration of each subject within a course will vary, and will depend on the tutor.